Home Matters, Part II

 What keeps you from engaging with someone with a different marital status than you?

-What do we singles do that makes us seem threatening or dangerous to marriages?
+What do we single women do that makes us seem threatening or dangerous to men?

 So.